 New Brunswick Theological Seminary (NBTS) has a number of student organizations, with the Student Society of Inquiry and Ministry (SSIM) serving as the umbrella organization.
 SSIM is a multi-cultural student governing body for all students on both campuses of NBTS.
-Other groups include the Association of Black Seminarians (AOBS), and the Korean Student Organization (KOSAN), and the Association of Hispanic Kingdom Builders (AHKB).
+Other groups include the Association of Black Seminarians (AOBS), the Global Student Organization (GLOSAN), and the Association of Hispanic Kingdom Builders (AHKB).
 Student organizations work together to support and promote growth in each other and to celebrate the diversity of the entire student body.

 The Association of Black Seminarians (AOBS) at New Brunswick Theological Seminary is an ecumenical and interdenominational student body that is comprised of seminarians from the African Diaspora.
 The primary goal is to: provide a ministerial empowerment support network to each other during the matriculation stage; collaborate with other seminaries and seminarians on various issues of race and ethnicity; design and present both relevant and engaging programs and events that will improve the quality of life for black seminarians, theologically, culturally, academically, spiritually, politically, and socially in- and outside of the seminary community; and present contemporary issues impacting humanity and the world.
 AOBS advocates around concerns of students of African descent.